 The road to healing continued.
 God made ways in the desert and sent me people who helped me heal.
 They helped me put up healthy boundaries and to deal with the pain of betrayal.
 I also had to face the fact that the people I had most invested in – with time, emotionally, physically and financially were the people who forgot about it all, gossiped about me behind my back and did not support me.

-My mother visited us last year and she was a great source of comfort and healing.
-It was also a tremendous help since she personally knows all the people involved who had hurt me so much and spread stories that were not true.
-One of the surreal experiences that I had last year while she was visiting, was a very long telephone conversation on a late Friday evening after a hectic and crazy working week.
+One of the surreal experiences that I had last year when my mother was visiting us, was a very long telephone conversation on a late Friday evening after a hectic and crazy working week.
 The person had called to ask me about something that had hurt me and instead spent over an hour half shouting into the phone accusing me of saying something I never had; telling me that I had no idea about the difficulties that they themselves were going through; did not even listen to what I was saying, keep interrupting me and not letting me talk; defended the person who had hurt me without even having bothered to read what had been written; ended it all by trying to tell me that in the end family was what was important; being older gave someone the right to be respected and that they would pray about it all and then decide whether I should be defended.
 This from someone I had not only defended and stood by when their entire family was against them, but this was someone I had been there for emotionally every time they were a nervous wreck-calling them even when I was vacationing abroad just to be there for them.
 I had supported them when everyone else who knew them told me they were lying but I chose to stand by them.

 This phone call was an eye opener for me – it showed me that people took advantage of my being “over-sensitive” when it fit them, when they needed my support and that they always expected me to be there for them but never the other way around.
 I was really glad that I had two people sitting around me listening to my side of the conversation, who were equally baffled and shocked by the behaviour of this person and what they said.
 Otherwise I might have doubted my own sanity.